 Cornelia DuemlingHamburg, Hamburg, DE

 I grew up cooking and drawing.
 This hasn’t changed very much until today.
 As a child my family of farmers and restaurateurs instilled an appreciation and curiosity about food and cooking that I never lost.
 It became a way to connect with people no matter in which country I lived.
-I worked a couple years as food stylist, but now I am focusing on my other passion and draw.
+I worked a couple years as food stylist, but now I am focusing on my other passion and work as an illustrator and pattern designer.
 But, no big surprise, I love to illustrate food.
 I love the bright colors and gorgeous textures, and the stories behind it.

 Recipes By Cornelia Duemling